 Surgery is a two-step process.
 The surgeon will begin by reducing the strangulated hernia.
 This is done by gently applying pressure to the hernia to help release the trapped tissue back into the abdominal cavity.

 Then the doctor will remove damaged tissue if needed.
-They’ll repair the hernia with tissue or synthetic mesh to prevent recurrence or other complications.
+They’ll repair the hernia with tissue or to prevent recurrence or other complications.
 Depending on your treatment plan, you’ll need either local or general anesthesia during surgery.

 Open surgery is the preferred treatment for strangulated hernias.
 Laparoscopic surgical procedures have been tested as well.
-Initial results have been successful, but researchers recommend further studies into the safety of laparoscopic surgery for strangulated hernias.
+Initial results have been successful, but further studies into the safety of laparoscopic surgery for strangulated hernias.
 That’s because of the risk of injury.

 Following surgery, you’ll likely need to spend a few days in the hospital.
 In some cases, you may be able to receive treatment on an outpatient basis.